vrjuliao/BCC/heuristicas-e-metaheuristicas/constructive-heuristics.md

 \begin{cases}
   0 & \text{if } S_{ij} = \empty,\\

-  {{\large\max} \atop a_k \in S_{ij}} \ \{c[i,k]+c[k,j]+1\} & \text{if }
+  \max\limits_{a_k \in S_{ij}} \ \{c[i,k]+c[k,j]+1\} & \text{if }
   S_{ij} \neq \empty.\\
 \end{cases}
 $$

 #### **Making the greedy choice**
 Even though the dynamic programming algorithm choses the corrects activities and yield the correct answer $R$, checking globally the chooses might not be the fastest option.
 Since we have the activities sorted by the finish time $f_i$, and using the difference between the start time $s_i$, it's possible get activities smaller activities that finish earlier.
 Then, we could infer we are interested in earliest finishing activities that are compatible with each other.
 In short, the last phrase defines our greedy choice, and since we have the $A$ array sorted by the finish time, we can check it linearly.

-> The first element of $A$ always is in a maximum-size subset of mutually compatible activities.
+> The first element of $A$ always is in a maximum-size subset of mutually
+> compatible activities.

 #### **A recursive greedy algorithm**
 With the last statement, we can extract a recursive algorithm checking the "sufixes" of
 $A$ which the first element is compatible with the last activity extracted from this one.
 Then, we shall consider four arguments for our algorithm:
 - $S$: We divided $A$ in two arrays, where $S$ represents the start time.
 - $F$: On $A$ division, $F$ represents the finish time.
 - $k$: The index of the last added element in the result.
 - $n$: Size of $A$.

 So, since the first element of $A$ is part of a solution of this problem, our initial call is `recursive_activity_selector(S, F, 0, n)`.

 ```python